williamroque/Paperstack/README.md

 to list all added records in the library.
 To open the interactive interface, run `paperstack` by itself.

 Configuration for Paperstack goes in `$HOME/.paperstack.cfg`.
-The config file follows a standard similar to windows `.ini`.
+The config file follows a standard similar to Windows `.ini` files.
 Sections are labeled with `[section name]` and settings are written as `key = value`.
 Check the documentation for the different settings you can customize.
 Below is an example configuration.

 ```ini
 [paths]